 Now on my teacher model of the graphic organizer, below the brainstorm, I believe I successfully used all six poetic tools (as well as added two metaphors).
 I made them discover all examples working with partners.
 When they began composing their own stanzas individually, I dissuaded them from trying to force too many poetic tools into each stanza, but--of course--some of them tried.
 I said I thought three poetic tools per stanza would be enough, but I wanted their final poem to contain--at least--five of the eight.

-At left is a filled out graphic organizer with a rough draft of a stanza from one of my students, Gwen.
+At left is a filled out graphic organizer with a rough draft of a stanza from one of my students, Gwen (not Gwen my aide but Gwen my sixth grader).
 She chose Kayla Wheeler (a young swimmer born with no legs and only one arm that my kids learned about watching CNN Student News this year).
 If you click directly on the worksheet, you can zoom in on her initial ideas and see which ones made it to her rough draft.
 I very much stressed to the kids that when they finished their stanzas, whoever they had written about, well, the reader better have a very clear idea of who the hero is, and what the hero did to be heroic.
 How well did Gwen do with this when you read her 10-line stanza about Kayla Wheeler?

-Returning to the Mentor Text to Inspire an Introduction and a Conclusion: Obama's book is a letter to his daughters; he is talking directly to his girls with his poem.
-My students figured out from my Ruby Bridges example that their stanzas' audience was the hero they were writing about.
-For the introduction and conclusion stanzas of their poems, I explained that I wanted them to talk to America.
+Returning to the Mentor Text to Inspire an Introduction and a Conclusion: Obama's book is a letter to his daughters; he is talking directly to his two girls with his poem.
+My students figured out from my Ruby Bridges example that each stanza's audience was the hero they were writing about.
+For the introduction and conclusion stanzas of their poems, I explained that I wanted them to talk to America as their audience.
 John Steinbeck's book that we had just finished asked and attempted to answer this question: What is America, and who are these people called Americans?
-I wanted my students to attempt to answer these same two questions with their introductions and conclusions.
+I wanted my students to attempt to answer these same two questions through their introductions and conclusions.

-Student Samples to Analyze (Yes, you guessed it, the final one of those Seven Elements): The nice thing about teaching a lesson the first time (and doing a pretty good job of it, if I must say), is that now I have numerous student samples ready to be used earlier in the teaching process when I teach the lesson next year.
+Student Models to Discuss and Analyze--yes, you guessed it, the final one of those Seven Elements: The nice thing about teaching a lesson the first time (and doing a pretty good job of it, if I must say), is that now I have numerous student samples ready to be used earlier in the teaching process when I teach the lesson next year.
 Here are two of my sixth graders' poems.
 I included Internet links to the heroes, in case there are names you don't recognize: